Monarchy of Nigeria (1960–1963): Constitutional role

 Nigeria was one of the realms of the Commonwealth of Nations that shared the same person as Sovereign and head of state.

-Effective with the Nigeria Independence Act 1960, no British government minister could advise the sovereign on any matters pertaining to Nigeria, meaning that on all matters of Nigeria, the monarch was advised solely by Nigerian ministers.
-All Nigerian bills required Royal assent.
+Effective with the Nigeria Independence Act 1960, no British government minister could advise the Sovereign on any matters pertaining to Nigeria, meaning that on all matters of Nigeria, the monarch was advised solely by Nigerian ministers.
+All Nigerian bills required Royal Assent.
 The monarch was represented in the Federation by the Governor-General of Nigeria, who was appointed by the monarch on the advice of the Nigerian Prime Minister.
 After independence, the monarch held her sovereignty in virtue of her "Nigerian Crown", and acted on the advice of the Nigerian Government.

-The Crown and Government
+Executive and legislature

 The Government of Nigeria was officially known as Her Majesty's Government.

 The monarch, the Senate, and the House of Representatives constituted the Parliament of Nigeria.
 All executive powers of Nigeria rested with the sovereign.
-All laws in Nigeria were enacted only with the granting of Royal Assent, done by the Governor-General on behalf of the sovereign.
+All laws in Nigeria were enacted only with the granting of Royal Assent, done by the Governor-General on behalf of the Sovereign.
 The Governor-General could reserve a bill "for the Queen's pleasure"; that is withhold his consent to the bill and present it to the sovereign for her personal decision; or he could veto it completely by withholding his assent therefrom.
 The Governor-General was also responsible for summoning, proroguing, and dissolving Parliament.
 The Governor-General had the power to choose and appoint the Council of Ministers and could dismiss them under his discretion.
 All Nigerian ministers held office at the pleasure of the Governor-General.

-The Crown and Foreign affairs
+Foreign affairs

 The Royal Prerogative also extended to foreign affairs: the sovereign or the governor-general conducted treaties, alliances and international agreements on the advice of the Nigerian Cabinet.
 Nigerian representatives abroad were accredited to foreign countries by the monarch in her capacity as Queen of Nigeria.
 The governor-general, on behalf of the Queen, also appointed Nigerian high commissioners, ambassadors, and similar principal representatives, and received similar diplomats from foreign states.
-The letters of credence were formerly issued by the monarch.
+The letters of credence were formally issued by the monarch.

-The Crown and the Courts
+Courts

 Within the Commonwealth realms, the sovereign is responsible for rendering justice for all her subjects, and is thus traditionally deemed the fount of justice.
 In Nigeria, criminal offences were legally deemed to be offences against the sovereign and proceedings for indictable offences were brought in the sovereign's name in the form of The Queen versus [Name].
 Hence, the common law held that the sovereign "can do no wrong"; the monarch cannot be prosecuted in her own courts for criminal offences.
 The highest court of appeal for Nigeria was the Judicial Committee of the Privy Council, and criminal prosecution was instituted in the monarch's name.
 The monarch, and by extension the governor-general, could also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.